TYPO3 CMS - Ernesto Baschny

 - Acknowledgements: 500,- €

-RE: TYPO3 CMS - Added by Philipp Gampe almost 6 years ago
+RE: TYPO3 CMS - Added by Philipp Gampe about 6 years ago

 It is interesting to see that the item cost (e.g. hotel) are different to the Neos application.
 I suggest that those item costs are standardized across all budgets unless a good reason is given.

-RE: TYPO3 CMS - Added by Ric van Westhreenen almost 6 years ago
+RE: TYPO3 CMS - Added by Ric van Westhreenen about 6 years ago

 Well it's great to see that the CMS-team selected cheaper hotels, or has the possibility to find cheaper ones.
 However, there is a standard already in place which can be found in the Travel Reimbursement document.
 Both teams could use that, but they choose for a lower priced hotel than can be reimbursed.

-RE: TYPO3 CMS - Added by Ernesto Baschny almost 6 years ago
+RE: TYPO3 CMS - Added by Ernesto Baschny about 6 years ago

 In fact we don't let our fellow developers stay in "cheaper hotels", that would be a shame for the nice work they do and the time they spend volunteerly working on the product.
 In the last sprint (Hannover) we even let everybody in individual single rooms.
 I think that's the least we can do and I doubt that association members will have a bad feeling about that!